makinacorpus/vite-bundle/README.md

 a `manifest.json` file, otherwise it'll be unable to find files to include.

-If you need to include the `main.ts` file generated asset, you need it to be specified in `rollupOptions.input` option, otherwise it won't appear in the manifest file.
+If you need to include the `main.ts` file generated asset, you need it to be specified in `build.rollupOptions.input` option, otherwise it won't appear in the manifest file.

 Then build it with whatever `npm` or `yarn` tool you are used to: